 Livescribe has worked for years to bring analog and digital note-taking together.
 The Livescribe smartpens let you write on paper and automatically make digital versions of your notes.
+You can even record audio with them.
 Using specialized paper (which can be purchased or printed for free at home) covered in tiny dots, the pen knows where it is on the page, and can recreate your notes and sketches inside the app.

-Moleskine released a very similar product recently.
-The Paper Tablet is a notebook designed to look like a tablet that lets you write or draw on paper with a special pen that can tell where it is on the page and log your sketches.
+Moleskine's Paper Tablet is similar: a notebook designed to look like a tablet that lets you write or draw on paper with a special pen that can tell where it is on the page and log your sketches.
 A companion app then captures your scribbles in real-time.
 For occasionally digitizing notes, it’s worth a look.

 Or, you could skip the paper and treat digital apps like a paper notebook.
-Many Windows tablets—including the Microsoft Surface Pro—come with a stylus so you can write or draw on the screen.
+Many Windows tablets and notebooks—including those from the Microsoft Surface line—come with a stylus so you can write or draw on the screen.
 Similarly, the Samsung Galaxy Note and other large Android phones and tablets let you quickly take notes with a pen.
-And with the recent release of the iPad Pro and Apple Pencil, even Apple’s getting in on this game—and you can get similar effects with 3rd party stylii for older iPads and even your iPhone.
+And with the iPad Pro and Apple Pencil, even Apple’s getting in on this game—and you can get similar effects with 3rd party stylii for older iPads and even your iPhone.

 Together, these tools provide an experience closer to analog than any previous devices.
-For both Windows pen-enabled laptops and the iPad Pro, apps like OneNote, Evernote, and other handwriting apps let you write or draw new notes, so you can get the feeling of analog note-taking without having to use a separate app for your typed or scanned documents.
+For both Windows pen-enabled laptops and the iPad Pro, note-taking apps like OneNote, and Evernote let you write or draw new notes, so you can get the feeling of analog note-taking without having to use a separate app for your typed or scanned documents.

 For that authentic analog feel, you just can’t beat paper.
 That's where a modern take on the old-school notebook comes in.
 Combining a specially-made paper notebook and a matching mobile app can make it a breeze to scan and upload your notes.

 For a completely different approach, Mod Notebooks come with a built-in digitization service.
-After filling up your notebook, simply mail it back to Mod with its included free shipping, and their team will digitize its contents for you.
+After filling up your notebook, simply mail it back to Mod with its included free shipping, and their team will digitize its contents for you within 5 days.
 Once they’re done, you can use the Mod mobile app to access a digital version of your analog scribbles.
 You can also sync your notes with Dropbox, Evernote, and OneNote.
-Mod notebooks are only available in the U.S. for now, though.
+Prices for the notebooks are around $25 each.